oreillymedia/production-resources/illustrations/index.md

 When creating drawn art and screenshots, please keep in mind the size limitations for a printed book.
 For instance, 16x9 PowerPoint slides will not scale correctly and will result in illegible text.

-The maximum figure size for the majority of O’Reilly titles is:
+The maximum figure size for standard O’Reilly "Animal" titles is:

 **4.8” x 7”  (345.6px x 504px)**

+Please note that the "Pocket Reference" series is considerably smaller.

+**2.8" x 5.5" (840px x 1650px)

 ## Drawn Illustrations